Measurement Integrity in Peer Prediction: A Peer Assessment Case Study: Equilibrium Concepts and Sufficient Assumptions

 \subsection{Sufficient Assumptions}

-\textbf{Self-Dominating.} See Faltings et al. \cite{Faltings2017}.
+\textbf{Self-Dominating} \cite{Faltings2017}.
 The joint prior distribution of signals is \textit{self-dominating} if and only if, for each agent, their observed signal $s$ is the most-probable outcome under the posterior distribution conditioned on having observed $s$ (for each possible signal $s$):

 The posterior distribution mentioned in the latter expression of the definition (after the ``iff'') is a distribution for the signal of a peer whose signal is independent (conditioned on the ground truth) from the agent's own signal